High-performance computing: Overview

-In government and research institutions, scientists simulate galaxy creation, fusion energy, and global warming, as well as work to create more accurate short- and long-term weather forecasts.
+In government and research institutions, scientists simulate galaxy formation and evolution, fusion energy, and global warming, as well as work to create more accurate short- and long-term weather forecasts.
 The world's tenth most powerful supercomputer in 2008, IBM Roadrunner (located at the United States Department of Energy's Los Alamos National Laboratory) simulated the performance, safety, and reliability of nuclear weapons and certifies their functionality.

 TOP500

-A list of the most powerful high-performance computers can be found on the TOP500 list.
-The TOP500 list ranks the world's 500 fastest high-performance computers, as measured by the High Performance LINPACK (HPL) benchmark.
-Not all computers are listed, either because they are ineligible (e.g., they cannot run the HPL benchmark) or because their owners have not submitted an HPL score (e.g., because they do not wish the size of their system to become public information for defense reasons).
+TOP500 ranks the world's 500 fastest high-performance computers, as measured by the High Performance LINPACK (HPL) benchmark.
+Not all existing computers are ranked, either because they are ineligible (e.g., they cannot run the HPL benchmark) or because their owners have not submitted an HPL score (e.g., because they do not wish the size of their system to become public information, for defense reasons).
 In addition, the use of the single LINPACK benchmark is controversial, in that no single measure can test all aspects of a high-performance computer.
 To help overcome the limitations of the LINPACK test, the U.S. government commissioned one of its originators, Jack Dongarra of the University of Tennessee, to create a suite of benchmark tests that includes LINPACK and others, called the HPC Challenge benchmark suite.
 This evolving suite has been used in some HPC procurements, but, because it is not reducible to a single number, it has been unable to overcome the publicity advantage of the less useful TOP500 LINPACK test.
 The TOP500 list is updated twice a year, once in June at the ISC European Supercomputing Conference and again at a US Supercomputing Conference in November.

 Many ideas for the new wave of grid computing were originally borrowed from HPC.

 High performance computing in the cloud

-Traditionally, HPC has involved an on-premise infrastructure, investing in supercomputers or computer clusters.
+Traditionally, HPC has involved an on-premises infrastructure, investing in supercomputers or computer clusters.
 Over the last decade, cloud computing has grown in popularity for offering computer resources in the commercial sector regardless of their investment capabilities.
-Some characteristics like scalability, and containerization also have raised interest in academia.
-However security in the cloud concerns such as data confidentiality are still considered when selecting a cloud or on-premise HPC.
+Some characteristics like scalability and containerization also have raised interest in academia.
+However security in the cloud concerns such as data confidentiality are still considered when deciding between cloud or on-premise HPC resources.

+Current leading Supercomputers

+Below is a list of the main HPCs by computing power, as reported in the Top500 list: